German reunification: Comparison

-Germany was not the only country that had been separated through the aftermath of World War II which led to the Cold War.
-For example, Korea (1945–present), China (1949–present), Yemen (1967-1990), and Vietnam (1954–1976) have been separated through the occupation of "Western-Capitalistic" and "Eastern-Communistic" forces, after the defeat of Japan.
-Both countries suffered severely from this separation in the Chinese Civil War (1927–1949), Korean War (1950–1953), the Vietnam War (1955–1975), respectively, which caused heavy economic and civilian damage.
+Germany was not the only country that had been divided into two states (1949–1990) due to the Cold War.
+Korea (1945–present), China (1949–present), Yemen (1967–1990), and Vietnam (1954–1976) were or remain separated through the establishment of "Western-(free) Capitalist" and "Eastern-Communist" zones or former occupations.

+Korea and Vietnam suffered severely from this division in the Korean War (1950–1953) and Vietnam War (1955–1975) respectively, which caused heavy economic and civilian damage.
 However, German separation did not result in another war.

 Moreover, Germany is the only one of these countries that has managed to achieve a peaceful reunification without subsequent violent conflict.
-For instance, Vietnam achieved reunification after Vietnam War but under communist regime in 1976, Yemen achieved peaceful reunification under capitalist regime in 1990 but then suffered a civil war due to the internal conflict, while North and South Korea as well as Mainland China and Taiwan still struggle with high political tensions and huge economic and social disparities, making a possible reunification an enormous challenge.
+For instance, Vietnam achieved reunification after the war under the communist government of North Vietnam in 1976, and Yemen achieved peaceful reunification in 1990 but then suffered a civil war which delayed the reunification process.
+North and South Korea as well as Mainland China and Taiwan still struggle with high political tensions and huge economic and social disparities, making a possible reunification an enormous challenge.
 With China, the Taiwan independence movement makes Chinese unification more difficult.
-East and West Germany today also still have differences in economy and social ideology like North and South Vietnam due to separation from 1945 to 1990.
+East and West Germany today also still have differences in economy and social ideology, similar to North and South Vietnam, a legacy of the separation that the German government is trying to equalize.